-Dying is a shutting down of the body's physical, sensory and mental functions.
+Dying is a shutting down of the body's physical, sensory, and mental functions, and it happens in stages.
 This process can take minutes or months, depending on what is going on inside the person's body.
 When you are with a person who is about to die, it is good to know the physical signs of dying so you can understand what is happening.

-There are specific signs that may occur during the active stages of dying that indicate that the end of life is near.
-While not everyone experiences all of these symptoms, many are common.
+There are specific signs your body is shutting down that may occur during the active stages of dying that indicate that the end of life is near.
+While not everyone experiences all of these steps of dying, many are common.
 It's also important to note that these physical symptoms do not happen in a specific order.

 Body System Shutdown